Gentex Corp.

 impact: the growth case looks thinner if reported gains do not become stronger core demand.

-tariff pressure is already in the numbers
+Tariff pressure is already in the numbers

 management cited trade-related tension with China and the unfavorable impact of tariffs.
 This is not vague macro language.
 It already affected results.